 If your Spouse is Confined on the date your Spouse Dental Insurance would normally start, your Spouse Dental Insurance will not start until your Spouse is no longer Confined.

 When does Spouse Dental Insurance end?

-Spouse Dental Insurance will end on the earliest of the following to occur:
+Spouse Dental Insurance under the Policy will end on the earliest of the following to occur: